henriquecastror/open-code-community/content/home/welcome.md

   css_class:
 ---

-Somos um grupo de pesquisadores e programadores, entusiastas por Ciência Aberta, com o objetivo de compartilhar códigos de forma livre para toda a comunidade.
-Nosso objetivo é ajudar estudantes de doutorado, mestrado e profissionais de mercado com a elaboração de seus códigos e análises.
+Somos um grupo de entusiastas por programação e Ciência Aberta com o objetivo de compartilhar códigos para toda a comunidade.
+Nosso objetivo é ajudar estudantes e profissionais de mercado com a elaboração de seus códigos e análises.
 Se você deseja contribuir ao projeto, compartilhe seu código.

+***

+We are a group of programming and Open Science enthusiasts aiming to share codes for the entire community.
+Our goal is to help students and  professionals with the development of their codes and analyses.
+If you are willing to contribute to this project, share your code.